rcl-ssl/docs/autorenew/test.md

 ﻿---
-title: Test the Function
+title: Test
-description: Testing the RCL AutoRenew Function
+description: Testing the RCL SSL AutoRenew Function
-parent: RCL AutoRenew Function
+parent: AutoRenew Function
 nav_order: 3
 ---

-## Testing the AutoRenew Function
+## Testing the RCL SSL AutoRenew Function
-**V6.0.10**
+**V7.0.0**

-In this section, you will learn how to test the RCL AutoRenew function.
+In this section, you will learn how to test the RCL SSL AutoRenew function.

 - In the Azure portal, open the function app and click the 'Functions' link